nielskrijger/blog/posts/2012-10-08-add-file-to-framework-folders-using-ridc.md

 ---
-title: Adding a File to Framework Folders in WebCenter Content using RIDC
+title: Add File to Framework Folders using RIDC
 description: Adding a File to Framework Folders in WebCenter Content using RIDC
 date: 2012-10-08
 tags: